zqwei/Zebrafish_spinal_cord_development/README.md

 1. 20170517 (MO)

 ### What is this repository for? ###
-* This repository is for data analysis code, figures, and manuscript of **Yinan**'s dataset.
+This repository is for data analysis code, figures, and manuscript of zebrafish developping spinal cord imaging data.
-* version: 1.0

 ### Analysis list ###
 * Covariance analysis: clustering